 Follow Christian as he hears of the Celestial City and yearns to find it.
 Beginning with Evangelist pointing him to the light, Christian heads to the country of the good King.
 He journeys through the Slough of Despond, meeting Worldly, taking the Wrong Path, and many other trials—all while finding Help and Faithful and the Valley of Peace on his way to have his burdens lifted and find beautiful life.

-My version of this book is actually a tiny board book.
+My version of Because I Love You is actually a tiny board book.
 But it is one of my very, very favorite books to read.
 A short, simple parable with an awesome, incredible reminder.
 I read it to my children and I read it to me, and I tremble in the beauty of the story.

 Meet Shaddai.
 He is the one who sings and everything stops to listen.
 He is the one who laughs and his eyes would become half-moons of joy.
 And he is the one whose heart had a hundred strings, each held by a different child.
 Paladin is a small boy with lots of curiosity who lives in the village Shaddai built for them all.
 When Paladin rejects Shaddai for the lands beyond the village, he will find out how great and long and high and strong Shaddai’s love really is.